varshan-4068/wsl-setup/README.md

 <summary> WSL </summary>

-- WSL is an now an open sourced project by Microsoft (Didin't expected to be open sourced by microsoft lol)
+- WSL is an now an open sourced project by Microsoft (Didn't expected to be open sourced by microsoft lol)

 - The Windows Subsystem for Linux (WSL) lets developers install a Linux distribution (such as Ubuntu, Debian, Arch Linux, Kali, etc) and use Linux applications, utilities, and Bash command-line tools directly on Windows, unmodified, without the virtual machine or dualboot setup.